 The library is a window into the mind of British India.

 On the club walls, photos of the town as it was.
-You'd never know it from the town today.

 We've gone north a few miles to Old Mahabaleshwar, where people have come to visit a nearby temple.